-The Archean period was a time of continent-building and the first stages of early life.
+This was a time of continent-building and the first stages of early life, the prokaryotes.
 In fact, 70% of our continental land masses are formed around cores of rock, or shields, that date from this period.

 With this said, let’s take a look at the various conditions that may have been in existence during this time period.